api-platform/docs/core/mongodb.md

 its [aggregation builder](https://www.doctrine-project.org/projects/doctrine-mongodb-odm/en/latest/reference/aggregation-builder.html)
 to leverage all the possibilities of the database.

-Doctrine MongoDB ODM 2 relies on the [mongodb](https://secure.php.net/manual/en/set.mongodb.php) PHP extension and not the legacy [mongo](https://secure.php.net/manual/en/book.mongo.php) extension.
+Doctrine MongoDB ODM 2 relies on the [mongodb](https://secure.php.net/manual/en/set.mongodb.php) PHP extension and not on the legacy [mongo](https://secure.php.net/manual/en/book.mongo.php) extension.

 ## Enabling MongoDB support

 If the mongodb PHP extension is not installed yet, [install it beforehand](https://secure.php.net/manual/en/mongodb.installation.pecl.php).

-If you are using the [API Platform Distribution](../distribution/index.md), modify the Dockerfile to add the extension:
+If you are using the [API Platform Distribution](../distribution/), modify the Dockerfile to add the extension:

 ```diff
  // api/Dockerfile